 7. Consider taking an evening class

 Morning yoga classes are great for motivation and for setting a mindful mood for your day.
 But if you’re not able to carry this mindfulness throughout the day and stress accumulates to the point that you’re having a hard time going to sleep, you may want to do an evening practice instead.
 Or, at least do a short practice again before bed.
 Practicing at night is essential for me and I promise I’ll share my downtime routine in the near future.

 Classically, Savasana (corpse pose) was practiced for at least 10 minutes at the end of a 90+ minute class and often Savasana punctuated many of the asana sequences in the middle of class as well.
 Today in our fast-paced (and therefore stressed-out) culture, yoga classes have been shortened to 60 minutes and Savasana is given a mere 3 minutes to explore.

 Give yourself the full 10 minutes in Savasana if you need it.
 It’s okay to let the teacher know you’ll be starting to rest 15 minutes before the end of class.
 I would be thrilled if a student told me he/she valued rest and renewal that much, so I doubt you would offend the teacher.

-9. Allow peace to come
+9. Allow Peace to Arrive